 As part of the Just Future Initiative at the University of Oregon, the Student Sustainability Center is excited to launch the Environmental Justice Fellows cohort, in collaboration with Holden Center’s new Emerging Leadership Project.
 The fellowship awards $1,500 to students dedicated to helping their communities by becoming environmental justice leaders.

-Upon completion of the EJ Fellow’s environmental justice project, EJ Fellows present their work to the UO community via a public presentation on campus.
+Upon completion of the EJ Fellow’s environmental justice project, EJ Fellows will present their work to the campus community via a public presentation on campus.
 They will also be expected to help recruit the next year’s cohort.

 Environmental Justice Fellows Program Goals